-Exploring the variation across countries in access to faecal microbiota transplantation
+Exploring the variation across countries in access to faecal microbiota transplantation (FMT)

 What is the issue?

-How are we helping?
+How did we help?

 - Key themes related to standardisation and regulation of FMT practice.

 - Potential challenges related to FMT and areas in need of improvement for patient care.

 The main focus was on learning from a range of countries, including the UK, Italy, Australia and Canada.
 The project included:

 - A rapid evidence assessment to synthesise the knowledge base on the availability of FMT for patients with recurring C. difficile infection.